Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_organization.md

 Administrator user cannot be removed if no other Administrator is present in the system

 ## Team management

+Adding and removing a team is only available for Administrator user.
+Team Administrator can only add/remove member from the team they are part of.

 ### Adding a team